 Our Travelife certification and a certificate of the Slovenia national scheme for sustainability brought us lots of overnight stays last year and lots of attention.
 And this is something we still feel this year, together with the local community and the Slovenian tourist board.

 Slovenia as destination at ITB 2017 won a prestigious World Legacy Award for Destination Leadership, being heralded as one of the most sustainable countries in the world.
-As an industry stakeholder, how do you collaborate with the Slovenian Tourist Board in the broader sustainable development of Slovenia as destination?
+As an industry stakeholder, how do you collaborate with the Slovenian Tourist Board in the broader sustainable development of Slovenia as a destination?

 We are so proud that Slovenia won this award.